-The £3.5m programme was funded by Spirit of 2012 which saw 14 communities selected to receive three years of funding to increase community participation and improve wellbeing as part of the legacy of the 2014 Commonwealth Games.
+The £3.5m programme was funded by Spirit of 2012 which saw 14 communities selected to receive funding to increase community participation and improve wellbeing as part of the legacy of the 2014 Commonwealth Games.
 You can read more about the programme here.